jepsen-io/jepsen/antithesis/README.md

 ## Lifecycle

-Call `setup-complete!` once the test is ready to begin.
+Call `setup-complete!` once the test is ready to begin--for instance, at the end of `Client/setup!`.
 Call `event!` to signal interesting things have happened.

 ## Assertions